Record a webinar for free on any device

 So, let’s explore that.

-How do I record a live webinar?
+How to record a webinar?

-Each webinar software will have a different set of steps detailing how to record an online-hosted event.
+Each webinar recording software will have a different set of steps detailing how to record an online-hosted event.
 In most cases, however, the steps for recording a video conference are the same ones you can use to record your webinar.

 In this part, we’ll show you how to use RingCentral Video to record a webinar as an example.